tuchk4/rockey/packages/rockey/README.md

 import { condition } from 'rockey';
 ```

-Same as *when* but it is called only when CSS string is parsing.
+Same as *when* but it is called only when CSS string is parsing and does not takes *props* at arguments.

 ```js
 import rule from 'rockey';